Exploring the SAJ National Team Coaches: Moguls Edition (Part 2)

 "Ideally, we would like to see a licensing system that everyone can agree on and that is transparent.
 Some people may think that the current system is stuck in a non-transparent state."

-Coach Shiro has a strong philosophy for building a system.
+Coach Shiro has a strong vision for building a system.

-In reality, aside from foreign coaches, most coaches are selected from former mogul skiers with a proven track record of coaching in the region.
-However, there are many such people across the country.
+In reality, aside from foreign coaches, most are selected from former mogul skiers with proven coaching experience in their local area.
+However, there are many such people throughout the country.
 How do you choose from among them?

-"Right now, we are filling in the gaps.
-We are adding coaches to fill in the gaps.
-We needed a coach to stand next to the air stand, so we asked Coach Taniguchi and Coach Tateda, who are highly skilled in teaching air, to join us.
+"Right now, we're focusing on filling in the gaps.
+We're adding coaches to fill in the missing pieces.
+We needed coaches who could stand next to the aerial ramp, so we brought in Coach Taniguchi and Coach Tateda, who have excellent skills in aerial instruction.

-Both of them can provide comprehensive technical instruction, but the deciding factor was that they are good at air."
+Both of them can provide comprehensive technical instruction, but their expertise in aerials was the deciding factor."

 There is a saying that "a great player does not make a great coach."
 While playing ability and experience are useful for coaching, technical ability and coaching ability are two different things

-The current success of the Japanese team shows that Janne Lahtera possesses both of these qualities.
+The current success of the Japanese team shows that Janne Lahterra possessed both of these qualities.

-On the other hand, Coaches Taniguchi and Tateda have not had spectacular results in international competitions.
-Coach Shiro himself has not competed in the Olympics as an athlete.
-Achievements as an athlete and coaching ability are two different things.
+On the other hand, coaches Taniguchi and Tateda do not have spectacular results in international competitions.
+Coach Jo himself did not compete in the Olympics as an athlete.
+Athlete achievements and coaching ability are two different things.

 Difficult money issues